RoseKikiQ/Fall-of-Pinecones/README.md

 Overview

-This is a game where you play as a squirrel getting ready for Winter.
+Fall of Pinecones is a game where you play as a squirrel getting ready for Winter.
 You must catch falling leaves and acorns to collect enough points to survive.

 How to play: